mavryk-network/testnets/README.md

 Infrastructure-as-code repo to activate and bootstrap Tezos testnets in a repeatable, automated way.

-See [testnets.mavryk.network](https://testnets.mavryk.network) for the list of active Teztnets.
+See [testnets.mavryk.network](https://testnets.mavryk.network) for the list of active Testnets.

 ## Features